Originally published: Sep 30 2018. Updated Feb 2019 with our thoughts on using apps vs books, plus adding Glossika, our new favourite.

 - Pricing for each teacher, plus their intro ‘trial’ price

 - Stats on number of lessons given

 I found the process of using it a little clunky, as there are a number of steps (it’s far from one-click purchasing like Amazon).
 That said, it all worked and I was never lost, just a bit annoyed.
 But nowhere near as annoyed as I’d be setting up an appointment in real life!

 It’s a bit of a clunky system.
-It’s a decent matching algorithm, but I never really know if my teacher is great ahead of time.
+It has a decent matching algorithm, and a complex review system, but I never be sure if my teacher is great ahead of time.
 I think that’s my biggest gripe with teachers in general… you have to grade teachers on long-term effectiveness, and there’s no general standard you can refer to for what makes a great teacher.

 Major downsides are